-The LT8650S-1 will tolerate a shorted output.
-The bottom switch current is monitored such that if inductor current is beyond safe levels switching of the top switch will be delayed until such time as the inductor current falls to safe levels.
+The LT8653S will tolerate a shorted output.
+The bottom switch current is monitored such that if inductor current is beyond safe levels, switching of the top switch will be delayed until such time as the inductor current falls to safe levels.
 Fault condition of one channel will not affect the operation of the other channel, unless the part goes into thermal shutdown.

-There is another situation to consider in systems where the output will be held high when the input to the LT8650S-1 is absent.
-This may occur in battery charging applications or in battery backup systems where a battery or some other supply is ORed with channel 1's output.
-If the V{IN1} pin is allowed to float and either EN/UV pin is held high (either by a logic signal or because it is tied to V{IN1}), then the LT8650S-1's internal circuitry will pull its quiescent current through its SW1 pin.
+There is another situation to consider in systems where the output will be held high when the input to the LT8653S is absent.
+This may occur in battery charging applications or in battery-backup systems where a battery or some other supply is ORed with an LT8653S output.
+If the V{IN} pin is allowed to float and the EN/UV pin is held high (either by a logic signal or because it is tied to V{IN}), then the LT8653S's internal circuitry will pull its quiescent current through its SW pin.
 This is acceptable if the system can tolerate current draw in this state.
-If both EN/UV pins are grounded the SW1 pin current will drop to near 1.7μA.
-However, if the V{IN1} pin is grounded while channel 1 output is held high, regardless of EN/UV1, parasitic body diodes inside the LT8650S-1 can pull current from the output through the SW1 pin and the V{IN1} pin, damaging the IC.
+If the EN/UV pin is grounded, the SW pin current will drop to near 1.7μA.
+However, if the V{IN} pin is grounded while either channel's output is held high, regardless of EN/UV, parasitic body diodes inside the LT8653S can pull current from the output through the SW pin and the V{IN} pin, damaging the IC.